Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

    :scale: 70%
    :align: center

-The datasheet below shows parameters used in motor model.
+The following datasheet shows parameters used in the motor model.

 +-----------------------------------------+----------+-----------+
 |              Parameter                  |   Unit   |   Value   |